mattyschell/geodatabase-toiler/README.md

 # The ESRI Enterprise Geodatabase Administration Toilin'

 Code and helpers for ESRI Enterprise Geodatabases on Oracle 19c.
+It is our toil friends, our rules, the trick is to never be afraid.

 ## Requirements